 Digital X-Rays Make the Difference

-At Lovett Dental, we always aim to offer the latest in dental technology.
-Therefore, we leverage digital technology to perform X-rays on our patients.
-Instead of capturing your images on traditional X-ray films, our digital system uses an electronic sensor.
+At Lovett Dental Beaumont, we always aim to offer the latest in dental technology.
+Instead of capturing your images on traditional X-ray film, our digital system uses an electronic sensor.
 Once the machine captures your images, our computer receives the images and stores them.
 A major advantage of using a digital X-ray system is our equipment exposes patients to 90% less radiation than low-exposure machines emit.
 Because there is no film for us to dispose of, our system is also a greener option.